cybermelons/gg-struggle/README.md

 Once installed, the client can update itself.
 Just run `update.ps1` on windows, or `update.sh` on nix shells.

-If that doesn't work, just download and unzip the latest installer.
+If that doesn't work, just download and unzip the latest zip.
+Do not run the installer script again.

 ## Uninstall / Remove